KittyGiraudel/site/_posts/2012-01-01-chromebook-review.md

 <p>Let's start by the whole hardware part.
 First of all, I think it's pretty nice even if it doesn't compete with the MacBook Pro.</p>
 <p>I'm not very comfortable with very technical specifications so I'll just leave it here: Exynos 5 Dual Core 1.7Ghz, 2GB DDR3 RAM, 16GB SSD storage.</p>
 <blockquote class="pull-quote--right">No fan, no noise.</blockquote>
 <p>Yes, you read right.
 Only 16GB hard-drive.
 This is because you're meant to store all your data on the cloud (understand Google Drive).
-On the bright side: no fan, no noise.</p>
+On the bright side: no fan, no noise.
+It's absolutely silent.
+A fly would make more noise than this.</p>
+<h3>Shell</h3>
 <p>The whole shell is not in aluminium but in (good) plastic which is why you don't have the same feeling as the MBP, but that's definitely better when it comes to the weight (and the price).
 Indeed, the Chromebook 11.6" is very lightweight with only 1.1Kg (which has to be 2.4lbs to some of you) for 1.8cm thick.</p>
 <p>In any case, you can tell it is a small laptop halfway through a regular laptop and a netbook.</p>
 <h3>Screen</h3>